Occupational Therapy

 Shenandoah University’s Division of Occupational Therapy offers three distinct programs in unique hybrid and online curriculum models to meet the needs of diverse learners.
 Our students graduate prepared to be a leader in the field of occupational therapy and make a difference locally, nationally, and abroad.

-The Shenandoah Occupational Therapy program offers students the opportunity to learn all the skills they will need as an entry-level occupational therapists.
+Shenandoah University’s Occupational Therapy program offers students the opportunity to learn all the skills they will need as entry-level occupational therapists.
 These skills include evaluation of clients, treatment planning, being an evidence-based practitioner, and specific treatment interventions such as adaptations to the client’s environment, splinting and mobility skills.

 Contact Us